27 Feb Injury Cases Against Landlords: What You Need To Know

 Sometimes accidents happen on rental properties, just like anywhere else.
-Typically, when you’re injured, you can often file a personal injury claim.
+Typically, when you’re injured, you can often file a personal injury case.
 After a car accident or when you have a slip and fall in a store, you have the option to seek compensation for injuries.
 This also applies to dangerous conditions on a property, like a rental property.
 So when an accident occurs at a rental, what happens?

-So, can you file an injury claim against your landlord as a tenant?
+So, can you file an injury case against your landlord as a tenant?
 Yes, you can file a personal injury lawsuit against your landlord.
 It’s important to know that your landlord may not be automatically liable for all injuries a tenant can suffer while residing at their rentals.
 Generally, landlords are responsible when the landlord’s action or inaction naturally and foreseeably caused your injury.

-Filing an Injury Claim Against Your Landlord
+Filing an Injury Case Against Your Landlord

 A common factor in many people’s personal injury cases is negligence.
 Negligence is established when someone is determined to have had a duty or care in a situation that gave rise to an injury.
 You, the victim of personal injury due to your landlord’s negligence, will need to show how your landlord failed to meet their duty when you file a claim.
 By showing how your landlord “breached” the duty of care, you can further prove their negligence by showing the injuries you suffered.
 Showing the actions taken or not taken that lead to the landlord failing to meet the required level of care under the circumstances will prove negligence.